AriFordsham/GHCWiki/code-base-cleanup.md

 Issues:

-- name clashes: some modules in `base` and `ghc-prim` use the same GHC prefix (e.g., GHC.Desugar, GHC.Types).
+- name clashes: some modules in `base` (e.g. GHC.Desugar) and `ghc-prim` (e.g. GHC.Types) use the same GHC prefix

   - maybe we should put all GHC extensions to base under GHC.Exts.\* or GHC.Base.\*
+  - use GHC.Builtin.Primitive.\* prefix in ghc-prim?

 TODO

 - Fix comments:

-  - header in OccName/RdrName/Name/Id/Var
-  - header in GHC.Data.Types
-  - header in GHC.Syntax.Utils
   - Fix notes referring to old file/module names
   - LaTeX doc (e.g., subsection's names)
+  - Reference to Note "Remote Template Haskell" in libraries/ghci/GHCi/TH.hs but it doesn't exist.
+Maybe replaced by "Remote GHCi"?
 - Fix core-spec (links to module files)
 - Split GHC.Data.\*?